Skip to content

 The cemetery is divided into sections including the historic section where it is believed that one of the original plantation homes once stood.
 The historical section is also where the older burial sites are located and where I would dedicate a lot of time.

-Famous Burials in Bonaventure Cemetery
+Famous People Buried in Bonaventure Cemetery

-Bonaventure Great Photo Spots
+Great Photo Spots in Bonaventure Cemetery

 Photographing Bonaventure Cemetery

 The best time to capture the main iconic oak line cemetery road with azaleas is in the early morning.
 As to photographing the rest of the cemetery, it depends on where each grave is in relation to the sun.
-My suggestion is to photograph the main road (Bonaventure Rd) then capture as many locations as possible that have good morning light.
-Leave and visit other Savannah locations then return in the afternoon and spend time photographing gravesites with good afternoon light.
-Of course if you get lucky and have a beautiful filtered light day, you can photograph all day long.
-Bright sunny days are not a great time to photograph this cemetery.

 To photograph the azaleas and stately oak trees, a lens in the 28-70mm lens works very well.
 However, to be able to capture some of the statutes and headstones and not walk all over a gravesite, a longer telephoto lens in the 70-200mm lens is needed.
-Please respect that each gravesite is private property and stay on established paths.

 What to Bring to Bonaventure Cemetery